App & Browser Testing Made Easy

 2. Automation to Help Boost Real Device Testing Capabilities

-Browserstack’s real device cloud allows QA teams to access 3000+ real devices and browsers, on-demand for remotely testing applications.
+BrowserStack is a tool that allows QA teams to access 3000+ real devices and browsers on-demand for remote testing applications.
 The latest handsets by Samsung, Apple, OnePlus, etc are all available along with popular legacy devices for remote testing.
 This negates the need to set up expensive infrastructure around on-site labs.
 The integrations offered with popular frameworks like Selenium, Cypress, Playwright, Puppeteer, Appium, Espresso, etc allow for quick and easy test cycles.

 3. Automation Can Help Perform More Accurate Visual Testing